Ponorogo Regency

 Ponorogo Regency (Kabupaten Ponorogo; ꦑꦧꦸꦥꦠꦺꦤ꧀ꦦꦤꦫꦒ) is an inland regency (kabupaten) of East Java Province of Indonesia.
 It is considered the birthplace of Reog Ponorogo, a traditional Indonesian dance form.
-The regency covers an area of 1,418.62 sqkm, and it had a population of 855,281 at the 2010 census and 949,318 at the 2020 census; the official estimate as of mid-2024 was 979,008 (comprising 486,147 males and 492,861 females).
-The capital of the kabupaten is the local town of Ponorogo located around 30 km south of the city of Madiun and 65 km south of the town of Ngawi.
+The regency covers an area of 1,418.62 sqkm, and it had a population of 855,281 at the 2010 census and 949,318 at the 2020 census; the official estimate as of mid 2025 was 980,209 (comprising 486,306 males and 493,903 females).

 Geography

 Ponorogo Regency is located in the southwestern part of the province of East Java on the border with Central Java province.
 It lies approximately 200 km south-west of Surabaya, the provincial capital of East Java.
 The regency lies between 92 and 2,563 m above sea level and covers an area of about 1,418.62 km2.

 History

 According to Babad Ponorogo history, Ponorogo was founded when Bathoro Katong conquered the Wengker region.
 This region had previously been controlled by Suryo Ngalam Wengker.
 Initially, Bathoro Katong settled in modern-day Pekalongan, specifically in the village of Setono within the Jenangan District.
 Despite facing numerous challenges, Raden Katong, Aji Selo, and Ki Ageng Mirah and his family persevered in establishing settlements in the region.

 With the consent of all parties, Bathoro Katong established the Duchy of Ponorogo on 11 August 1496.
-This date is commemorated as the founding of Ponorogo, supported by ancient artifacts, including a pair of stone gilangs situated in front of the fifth gate of the Katong Batara tomb complex.
+This date is commemorated as the founding of Ponorogo, supported by ancient artifacts, including a pair of stone gilangs situated in front of the fifth gate of the Batoro Katong tomb complex.
 The gilang depicts a human meditating, trees, an eagle, and elephants (candrasengkala gilang memet).
 These elements collectively symbolize the Saka year 1496.